 “When I first connected with Lisa & David, they were releasing this amazing book.
 We all long to belong and feel connected.
 One of the most wonderful surprises of being a new mom is how sensual and loving the connection is to your newborn.
 Not sexual!
 Sensual, completely filling the senses with joy, love, awe.
 As tired as I was those first 8 weeks post partum, I was also in super nurture mode with my beloved baby, and it was relaxing and intoxicating…c’mon mom’s you know what I mean!
 But I was tired, dog tired!
-Anna and I have prescribed Nurture as one of the tenets of Pregnancy Awareness Month because it is so important, and you need to set aside time to practice it.
+We have prescribed Nurture as one of the tenets of Pregnancy Awareness Month because it is so important, and you need to set aside time to practice it.
 Often.
 May these words and post (and consider buying the book folks) inspire you.”
-Alisa Donner, Co-Founder, Pregnancy Awareness Month
+Team PAM

 Bonding Requires Nurturing